 There are three main roads cutting through the Virginia Range.

 U.S. Highway 50 runs south of the Virginia Range, and allows for some offshoots to the Virginia Range, including route 79, aka Six Mile Canyon Road, which has several parking areas with access to public lands, where several summits can be reached within a two to four miles.
 These peaks are in the Flowery Range, an offshoot of the Virginia Range.
-Six Mile Canyon offers better access than US 50 (see below).
+Six Mile Canyon offers access to most of the Flowery Range, while Neigh Road off of US 50 leads to the highest summits in the range, Tibbie Peak 7,277' and the Flowery Range Highpoint 7,337'.

 Route 341 (aka Geiger Grade Road) is an extension of the Mount Rose Highway (Route 431).
 It works its way up and through the Virginia Range to Virginia City, rising to almost 7,000 feet at its highest point.
 Most of the area along this road is private land, so there are restrictions to exploring along the road until a half-mile or so from Virginia City.
-Louse Mountain Road, about 2 miles north of Virginia City, offers access to other mountains in the range, including Long BM and Peak 7036, but has access issues itself.
+Louse Mountain Road, about 2 miles north of Virginia City, offers access to other mountains in the range, including Long BM and Peak 7036, but is a private road.
+Louse Mountain Road turns into Long Valley Road and can be used to access Rocky Peak, Horse Benchmark, Tibbie Peak, and the Flowery Range Highpoint.

 Virginia City is at the base of several high Virginia Range peaks, including Mount Davidson, Ophir Hill, Mount Bullion, and Orleans Hill.
 Much of this area is on BLM lands, which allows you to explore the area at your leisure.
 Hiking can be done from just west of Main Street through town.
 In fact, you can even park on or around Main street in Virginia City and reach Mount Davidson or Ophir Hill within 2 miles.